-- ¶ 405.
+¶405.
 Annual Conferences.
-There shall be the following annual conferences: Atlantic Southeast.
-California, Canada East, Canada Great Lakes, Canada West, Centenary, Central Illinois, Columbia River, East Michigan, Florida, Genesee, Illinois-Wisconsin, Iowa, Kansas, Kentucky-Tennessee, Louisiana, Maryland-Virginia, Minn-I-Kota, Nebraska-Wyoming, New York, North Michigan, Ohio, Oil City, Oklahoma, Oregon, Ozark, Pacific Coast Japanese, Pacific Coast Latin American, Pacific Northwest, Pittsburgh, Rocky Mountain.
-Southern California-Arizona, Southern Michigan, Susquehanna, Texas, Wabash; the following overseas and/or missions related conferences: Brazilian, Burundi, Dominican, Haiti Inland, India, Mexican, Mozambique and South Africa Mines, Natal-Transkei, Nikkei, Philippine, Rwanda, Taiwan, Zaire, Zimbabwe-Rhodesia; and the following overseas provisional conferences: Hong Kong-Macau, Indonesia, Malawi, Northwest Mexico, Paraguay, and Transvaal-Orange Free State; and others as they shall be duly organized. - ¶406.
+There shall be the following annual conferences: Atlantic Southeast Extension, California, Canada East, Canada Great Lakes, Canada West, Centenary, Central Illinois, Columbia River, East Michigan, Florida, Genesee, Great Plains, Illinois-Wisconsin, Iowa, Kentucky-Tennessee, Louisiana, Maryland-Virginia, Minn-I-Kota, New York, North Michigan, Ohio, Oil City, Oklahoma, Oregon, Ozark, Pacific Coast Japanese, Pacific Coast Latin American, Pacific Northwest, Pittsburgh, Rocky Mountain, Southern California-Arizona, Southern Michigan, Susquehanna, Texas, United Kingdom-Great Britain, United Kingdom-Northern Ireland, Wabash; the following overseas and/or missions related conferences: Brazilian, Burundi East, Burundi West, Dominican, Haiti Inland, Hong Kong, India, Mexican, Mozambique and South Africa Mines, Natal-Transkei, Nikkei, Philippine, Taiwan, Transvaal, Zaire Northeast, Zaire Southeast, Zimbabwe; and the following overseas provisional conferences: Malawi, Northwest Mexico, and Paraguay; and others as they shall be duly organized.

+¶ 406.
 Annual Conference Membership.
-Each annual conference shall be composed of all the traveling, supernumerary, and retired ministers who have been received into full membership within its bounds, and lay delegates elected by the several pastoral charges, as provided in Paragraph 277.
+Each annual conference shall be composed of all the traveling and retired ministers who have been received into full membership within its bounds, and lay delegates elected by the several pastoral charges, as provided in Paragraph 277.
 A delegate is not a member of the annual conference until he is present with his credentials and has been seated.
 The ministerial candidates are without vote.
 The delegate(s) shall be considered as liaison or representatives between the local church and the conference during the interim of conference sessions with their tenure continuing until the next annual election.

-- ¶407.
+¶407.
 Annual Conference, Place and Time.
 Each annual conference shall appoint the place and, with the concurrence of the bishop, the time of its own sessions.
 If for any reason a conference cannot be held at the place appointed, the determination of the place shall be left with the superintendent(s) and the secretary of the last conference.
-The Friday preceding each annual conference should be observed by our people as a day of fasting and prayer. - ¶ 408.
+The Friday preceding each annual conference should be observed by our people as a day of fasting and prayer. ¶ 408.
 Annual Conference, Voting.
 The ministerial and lay members composing the annual conference shall deliberate and vote as one body; but at the call of one-fourth of all the members present and voting, the house shall divide and the ministers and lay members vote separately; and it shall require a majority of both branches to constitute a vote of the conference.
 Robert's Rules of Order in the latest edition shall be the standard of parliamentary procedure in the annual conference sessions.